top of page

 4. Building a Home-Based Travel Business

-For people who want flexibility without constantly reinventing the wheel, building a home-based travel business has become an increasingly popular option.
+For those who want flexibility without constantly reinventing the wheel, building a home-based travel business has become an increasingly popular option.

-Working under a host agency, independent travel agents can earn in more than one way, including:
+Working under a host agency, independent travel agents can earn in various ways, including:

 For many, this creates a blend of active income and leveraged income, allowing them to build something that can grow beyond just their own time.